BlueBenjaminBen/BlueBenjaminBen/README.md

 - 👋 Hi, I'm Benjamin Le
 - 👀 I’m interested in computer science and cybersecurity and figuring out how to learn and create ways to secure our future!
-- 🌱 I’m currently pursuing my B.S. in computer science, but outside of my academics, I'm trying to stay informed and get hands on expereince regarding cybersecurity by being a part of UD's CTF club and online learning/projects.
+- 🌱 I’m currently pursuing my B.S. in computer science, but outside of my academics, I'm trying to stay informed and get hands on expereince regarding cybersecurity by being a part of UD's CTF club and tyring online learning/projects outside of the classroom.

   My TryHackMe Badge: